rtuhpc/hpc-manual/doc/06_getting_started.md

 ![x2go window](images/X2go_media.PNG)

  It is possible to share files between the HPC and your computer at home.
 To use this feature, you need to create a folder (lile  X2Go-Share) on your computer at home.
 If you are connected to the HPC X2Go, disconnect before chaninging the settings.
-Open the Session preferences under **Session > Session management** and select the Shared folders tab.
+Open the Session preferences under **Session > Session management > Session preferences** and select the **Shared folders** tab.

 Add the folder that you created on your home computer by pressing the symbol next to the Add button where you need to select the folder.
 Click on **Add** after you selected the folder and make a tick at **Automount**.